ESP Biography

 Hi!

-My name's Agustin, a junior at MIT interested in a lot of things, but especially physics and electrical engineering & computer science (EECS).
+My name's Agustin, a senior at MIT interested in a lot of things, but especially physics and electrical engineering & computer science (EECS).

 I'm currently working as a research assistant at the Quanta group, a team in the Research Lab of Electronics helping with quantum computing research.